Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: PRDJudge

+To automate the validation of code generated by code agents, we introduce \textbf{PRDJudge}, a lightweight evaluation agent tailored for the predefined criteria schemes of PRDBench (illustrated in Figure~\ref{fig:evalagent}).
+For each item in the criteria scheme, PRDJudge leverages the executable terminal commands and expected outputs provided by the benchmark to conduct systematic verification.

-For each item in the criteria scheme, PRDBench provides executable terminal commands and expected outputs, enabling systematic verification.
-PRDBench employs a lightweight evaluation agent, EvalAgent, to automate the validation of code generated by code agents against predefined criteria schemes, as illustrated in Figure~\ref{fig:evalagent}.
-EvalAgent is equipped with six core tools, including file reading and writing, command-line execution, image handling, and a judge tool.
-Among these, the dealgraph tool offers a multimodal LLM interface (GPT-4o in this paper), allowing the agent to process images by submitting both the image and a descriptive prompt to obtain results—this is particularly useful for tasks requiring visual verification.
-The judge tool is specifically designed for PRDBench.
-It accepts files containing simulated user inputs, enabling comprehensive terminal log generation for thorough analysis without the need for manual input specification.
-By automating the validation process, EvalAgent significantly reduces manual intervention and improves evaluation efficiency.
+To interact effectively with the testing environment, PRDJudge is equipped with six core tools, including file reading and writing, command-line execution, image handling, and a specialized judge tool.
+Among these, the \texttt{deal graph} tool offers a multimodal LLM interface (powered by GPT-4o in this paper), allowing the agent to process visual outputs by submitting both the image and a descriptive prompt to obtain verification results—this is particularly useful for tasks requiring UI or plot validation.
+Furthermore, the judge tool is specifically designed for PRDBench.
+It accepts files containing simulated user inputs, enabling the generation of comprehensive terminal logs for thorough analysis without the need for manual input specification.